Gluten Free Apple Crisp

 Inspired by the filling for that recipe, and using the crisp topping from this blueberry peach crisp recipe, I was able to create the ultimate gluten free apple crisp!

-There is nothing like the cozy smell of spiced apples baking in the oven to really get me in the fall mood!
+There is nothing like the cozy smell of spiced apples baking in the oven to make your kitchen smell amazing.

 How to make apple crisp filling